Matt Vierling Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in MLB.
+- The pitching staff for the Astros has a collective 9.1 K/9, the eighth-best in the league.

-- The Astros have the eighth-ranked team ERA across all league pitching staffs (3.95).
+- The Astros have the eighth-ranked team ERA among all MLB pitching staffs (3.94).

-- Brown (9-9) is trying for his 10th victory when he gets the starting nod for the Astros in his 24th start of the season.
-He's put together a 4.57 ERA in 128 2/3 innings pitched, with 143 strikeouts.
+- Verlander will look to grab his 10th victory when he gets the start for the Astros, his 21st of the season.
+He is 9-6 with a 3.19 ERA and 103 strikeouts in 118 1/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander went 2 2/3 innings against the Seattle Mariners, giving up six earned runs while surrendering eight hits.
+- In his most recent outing on Wednesday against the Boston Red Sox, the righty went six scoreless innings while surrendering five hits.

-- The 24-year-old has a 4.57 ERA and 10.1 strikeouts per nine innings across 24 games this season, while giving up a batting average of .265 to opposing hitters.
+- The 40-year-old has an ERA of 3.19, with 7.8 strikeouts per nine innings, in 20 games this season.
+Opposing hitters have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.